Reading Southern railway station: Accidents

-On 12 September 1855, a light engine (i.e. an engine running alone, without a train) was sent from Reading to Guildford on the down line, even though it was to travel in the up direction.
+On 12 September 1855, a light engine was sent from Reading to Guildford on the down line, even though it was to travel in the up direction.
 After running for about a mile, it collided with the 4.40 pm service from London Bridge to Reading, which was running correctly on the down line.
 The driver of the light engine and four passengers were killed; ten more were seriously injured, and three of those died later in hospital.